conigs/keyforgerules.github.io/README.md

 cards in _KeyForge_.
 Errata overides the printed information on the card it applies to.

+## Library Access (COTA 115)
+Should read: “**Play**: For the remainder of the turn, each time you play another card, draw a card.
+Purge Library Access.”

 ## Biomatrix Backup (COTA 208)
 Should read: “This creature gains, ”**Destroyed**: Put this creature into its owner’s archives.””

+## Bait and Switch (COTA 267)
+Should read: “**Play**: If your opponent has more A than you, steal 1A.
+Repeat the preceding effect if your opponent still has more A than you.”

+## Drummernaut (AOA 006)
+Should read: “**Play/Fight/Reap**: Return another friendly Giant creature to your hand.”

 <a name='faq'></a>